-Asthma is a common and expensive childhood condition eroding the quality of life of children and families across the country.
-We sought to identify patient-centered interventions to reduce avoidable asthma-related acute care use and improve childhood asthma outcomes, and found that the solutions lie at the interface of the healthcare system and the community.
+Asthma is a common and expensive childhood condition that erodes quality of life for kids and families.
+Researchers sought to identify patient-centered interventions to reduce avoidable asthma-related acute care use and improve outcomes.
+They found that the solutions lie at the nexus of the health care system and the community.

 If men and women respond differently to treatments for alcohol use disorder, this would be important to consider in treatment selection.
 The authors of this systematic review sought to synthesize evidence for gender differences in treatment effects.

 The present systematic literature review of church-based interventions was conducted to assess their efficacy for addressing obesity across different racial/ethnic groups (eg, African Americans, Latinos).

 We describe the rationale and design of a 2-arm cluster randomized trial to test a religiously-tailored HIV testing intervention against a standard information arm on HIV testing rates among AA church members and community members they serve.